How to Choose a Sit-Stand Desk in Australia (2026 Buying Guide)

 When a manufacturer lists a weight capacity of 120kg, that includes the weight of the desktop itself.
 A standard 150cm timber or laminate desktop weighs between 15kg and 25kg.

 If you have a dual motor frame rated for 120kg, you have roughly 95kg of usable lifting capacity.
-A typical workstation setup (two 27-inch monitors, a heavy-duty monitor arm, a laptop, a docking station, and a mechanical keyboard) weighs around 20kg.
+A typical workstation setup, which includes two 27-inch monitors, a heavy-duty monitor arm like the CBS Flo Dual Monitor Arm, a laptop, a docking station, and a mechanical keyboard, weighs around 20kg.

-Therefore, a 120kg capacity desk (like the Geneva 150cm model) is more than enough for almost any standard office setup.
+Therefore, a 120kg capacity desk is more than enough for almost any standard office setup.
 However, the rule of thumb for longevity is to keep your total load under 80% of the desk's maximum capacity.
 This prevents the motors from straining and ensures smooth, quiet operation for years.

 4. Height Range and Ergonomics